 - Each gin pole assembly and associated rooster head is permanently marked matching its load chart

-- Sheaves included in being permanently marked with serial number assigned to pole
+- Sheaves included in being permanently marked with the serial number assigned to pole

 Gin Pole Operations: On the documentation side of things, the operator will need adequate details depicting the planned operational configuration(s) for the complete gin pole system to be used including: